LorenzoDantoni/clad-paste/README.md

 Patchcore and Padim are memory-bank based so the continual learning strategy adopted is not replay.
 In order to train them in a CL strategy you have to set the flag "cl" to True in their json files under the directory <code>./configurations/models/</code> and in their configuration file you have to specify the "cl" strategy in the "sample_strategy" field.
 For PatchCore you can also set the "mem_size_cl" field in the json file in the <code>./configurations/models/</code> directory, which defines the size of the memory bank.

 ##  Training Examples

+For example for training CFA with a replay strategy and a replay memory size of 300 you have to set in the <code>./configurations/test_cfa_ideal_replay.json</code> file the "sample_strategy" field to "replay" and the "mem_size" field to 300.
+Then you can launch the training with:

+<code>python main.py --parameters_path absolute/path/to/configurations/test_patchcore_ideal_replay.json --seed 43 </code>

 ## Citation